A real bride’s tips: How to save money on your destination wedding

 One thing we advise brides to splurge on is definitely a good photographer/videographer.

-The resort where we had our wedding had their own photographer, but we didn’t really like their style.
+The resort where we had our wedding had its own photographer, but we didn’t really like their style.
 If we wanted to use an outside vendor, we had to pay a $500 fee.
 We didn’t like the feeling of settling for a service that we weren’t happy with just because we didn’t want to pay the fee.

 Finally, I asked our travel agent, Lisa, from HolaWeddings if she knew any photographers.
 She recommended Vincent to us from Pixan Photography.